-• Number of Dwelling Units Data Set - This data set allow you to enter the number of dwelling units on each floor with exposure to the outside in different configurations.
+- Number of Dwelling Units Data Set This data set allow you to enter the number of dwelling units on each floor with exposure to the outside in different configurations.
 The boxes represent the dwelling units.
 The exposures to the outside are represented by bold lines.
 A dwelling unit of any footprint shape but without orthogonal walls can have exterior walls facing one orientation, two adjacent orientations, two opposite orientations, three orientations, or all four orientations.
 A dwelling unit with non-orthogonal walls needs to be simplified to assume the orientation of walls in the closest direction.
 The directions are back, right, front, and left.
 Enter this information assuming that you are facing the front of the building.
-Table 1 shows examples of how the Number of Dwelling Units for multifamily buildings of different configurations should be described.
+Table 1 shows examples of how the Number of Dwelling Units for multifamily buildings of different configurations should be described. - Configuration Data Set This data set allows you to enter the floor area of the building space on each floor by dwelling units, hallways, other conditioned space, and other unconditioned space.
+The floor sums and building totals are calculated automatically.